top of page

 Vegetable oil, for deep frying

-2 cups cooked and cooled risotto, recipe above
+2 cups cooked and cooled butternut squash risotto (recipe below)

 1 egg